h4 shape 1

 Designing Energy Efficient and Low-Carbon Heating Systems

 Shifting to energy-efficient and low-carbon heating systems is an essential component of Whole House Retrofit Design, aimed at reducing environmental impact while maintaining comfort.
 As the UK aims to meet its carbon reduction targets, the focus on innovative heating solutions in retrofit projects is more vital than ever.
-These systems not only help in minimising carbon footprints but also pave the way for substantial energy savings over time.
+These systems can help reduce carbon emissions and may support energy savings over time compared to conventional fossil fuel heating, though actual performance depends on the system specified, property insulation and energy tariff.

 Key considerations for designing these systems include: